 Links to Saskatchewan cities, towns and communities, travel guides and provincial and national parks can be found on the lower part of this page.
 You will also find other "bits" of information about Saskatchewan as well as links to categories of interest in SK.
-These are accommodations, activities, arts & culture, attractions, golf, products & services, seniors and facts.
+These are accommodations, arts & culture, products & services, seniors, things to do and facts.

 Saskatchewan (SK) is one of the three prairie provinces in Canada.
 It is bordered on the west by Alberta, on the north by the Northwest Territories, on the east by Manitoba, and on the south by the US states of Montana and North Dakota.
 Saskatchewan became a province in 1905.